gabesoft/trans/README.md

     , { a: { b: 'ghk' }, c: 4 } ];
 ```

-We can use trans to group the data array by the first letter capitalized of the a.b field
+We can use trans to group the data array by the first letter capitalized of the ``a.b`` field
-and set the group value to a.c as follows
+and set the group value to ``c``, then sort the value array, and finally sort the
+entire result array by the group key as follows

 ``` javascript